Anjali-16/Data-Science-programming-work/README.md

 This repository contains about the mini projects that i have done in my data science programming course.

-It contains the the projects that i solved with data science algorithims .
-The algorithims that i used are
+It contains the the projects that i solved with supervised machine learning algorithims, neural networks , Auto encoders.

+Each folder contains a particular algorithim and its application on a particualr data set